About the project

 Traditional youth spaces like playgrounds, sandpits and skate parks are important, but we need to think, plan and design differently if we want to make sure young people experience the full benefits of play and activity.

-Since the Youth Spaces Plan was developed in 2021, we have done more work identify the best locations for outdoor youth spaces across Banyule.
-As part of this work we have considered outdoor spaces for preteens and early teens (12 to 14 years), teens and young adults (15 to 25 years), and district spaces for all young people.
+Since the Youth Spaces Plan was developed in 2021, we've done more work to identify the best locations for outdoor youth spaces across Banyule.
+As part of this work we've considered outdoor spaces for preteens and early teens (12 to 14 years), teens and young adults (15 to 25 years), and district spaces for all young people.

 Banyule Youth Spaces Plan

-The Banyule Youth Spaces Plan was adopted by Council on 30 August 2021.
+The current Banyule Youth Spaces Plan was adopted by Council on 30 August 2021.

-The Plan will guide Council to provide outdoor recreation places and spaces for young people aged 12 – 25 years across Banyule.
-It will make sure these places and spaces are youth-friendly, that they enable young people to feel included and that they are holistic, innovative and meaningful for young people across Banyule.
+The Plan guides Council to provide outdoor recreation places and spaces for young people aged 12 – 25 years across Banyule.
+It makes sure these places and spaces are youth-friendly, that they enable young people to feel included and that they are holistic, innovative and meaningful for young people across Banyule.

 The Plan also supports an assessment of community need and demand for additional youth recreation spaces and facilities.
 Key actions included in the plan are:

-• investigate locations and feasibility for district youth spaces to service the needs of youth aged 12 – 25 years
+• to investigate locations and feasibility for district youth spaces to service the needs of young people aged 12 – 25 years

-• investigate locations and feasibility for walkable local spaces for youth aged 12 – 14 years and spaces for youth aged 15 – 17 years spread across the municipality
+• to investigate locations and feasibility for walkable local spaces for young people aged 12 – 14 and 15 – 17 years across the municipality

-The Youth Spaces Plan was prepared in alignment with the Banyule Youth Services Action Plan 2019.
+The Youth Spaces Plan was prepared to align with the Banyule Youth Services Action Plan 2019.

 What we did